 - Private massive mailings via FHR Cuba’s proprietary software.

 - Flash drives and hard drives with various educational and entertainment content.

 - Computers, tablets, and mobile smartphone hardware to access the internet.

 - Education courses on basic technology orientation, internet usage, and setting up VPNs and proxies to bypass government censors.

-The Connect Cuba program has brought countless uncensored conversations, unedited news stories, and valuable digital content to Cuban citizens since its founding.
+Since its founding, the Connect Cuba program has brought countless uncensored conversations, unedited news stories, and valuable digital content to Cuban citizens.
 In addition, it has provided FHRC information on repression and other conflicts not well known outside Cuba.
-We are proud to have contributed to a movement towards freedom of information, and have accomplished the following:
+We are proud to have contributed to a movement toward freedom of information, and have accomplished the following:

 Number of thumb drives sent

 Information packets created and distributed

 Unfiltered news emails sent

 * The numbers above reflect data collection and analysis as of 2019